Dual MSF-MSBA Degree FAQ

 Both the MSF and MSBA programs are STEM-designated by the U.S. Department of Homeland Security.
 STEM-designated programs are those selected by the U.S. Customs & Immigration Services as providing an in-depth curriculum in the fields of Science, Technology, Engineering, and Math (STEM).
 Students graduating from a STEM-designated program have an additional 24 months of Optional Practical Training (OPT), totaling 36 months beyond graduation.
 Please visit the U.S. Immigration and Customs Enforcement website for up to date information about OPT.

-International MSF-MSBA dual degree students are eligible for CPT to pursue an internship during the program, if they would like.
+International dual-degree students are eligible for CPT during the MSF Spring B semester of the program, during which they may pursue a part-time internship, if desired.
 View our Sample Schedule for further details.

 Tuition for our specialty masters programs is charged per credit, and typically differs by program and residency status.
 For this dual-degree program, MSF course credits are charged at the MSF tuition rate, and MSBA course credits are charged at the MSBA tuition rate.